How Your Ads Should Change in 2021

 No More Platitudes

-At the beginning of the lockdown, the airwaves were filled with ads referencing the pandemic.
+Near the beginning of the lockdown, the airwaves were filled with ads referencing the pandemic.
 As one YouTube video noted, pandemic ads were largely formulaic, following the same format of somber piano music, slow-motion stock footage, and included phrases like “we’re all in this together.”

 Not only did that formula quickly wear thin, primarily due to the increased TV viewership, but they also rang hollow.
 Those experiencing the worst effects of the pandemic, either financially or physically, found little consolation in a car manufacturer ad saying they’re “there for you.”

-We’ve written about the importance of authenticity previously, and that advice is still relevant.
+We’ve written about the importance of authenticity, and that advice is still relevant.
 Stick to your brand and your company’s roots.
 Think about your reason for being and focus there.
 You don’t have to provide emotional support to a nation in distress, and it often feels disingenuous if you try.

 Inspire Confidence in Consumers